awslabs/aws-mysql-jdbc/README.md

 Using the driver with JDKs based on OpenJDK 8u292+ or OpenJDK 11.0.11+ will result in an exception: `SSLHandshakeException: No appropriate protocol`.
 This is due to OpenJDK disabling TLS 1.0 and 1.1 availability in `security.properties`.
 For additional information see "[Disable TLS 1.0 and TLS 1.1](https://java.com/en/configure_crypto.html#DisableTLS)".
 To resolve this exception, add the `enabledTLSProtocols=TLSv1.2` connection property when connecting to a database.

-### Read-Write Splitting
-The driver does not support read-write splitting yet.
-A possible solution for now is to utilize multiple connection pools.
-One can send write traffic to a connection pool connected to the writer cluster endpoint, and send read-only traffic to another pool connected to the reader cluster endpoint.

 ### Password Expiration With AWS Secrets Manager
 When using the driver with AWS Secrets Manager, the driver does not automatically update expired credentials **during failover**.